giongto35/cloud-morph/README.md

 Switch Applications using the sidebar on the left.

 ## Design Goal:
+1. **Simplicity**: No API/ interface integration needed from application.
+One line script deployment to a public server to get work done.
-1. **Mesh network**: Providers-Consumers over Peer To Peer communication.
+2. **Mesh network**: Providers-Consumers over Peer To Peer communication.
 After joining the network, Provider's Application is discoverable and launched with one click.
-2. **Modularizable**: A concise technical stack to **develop**/**deploy** for cloud gaming/ cloud application service.
+3. **Modularizable**: A concise technical stack to **develop**/**deploy** for cloud gaming/ cloud application service.
-3. **Generic/Cross-platform**: Run on web browser, web mobile.
+4. **Generic/Cross-platform**: Run on web browser, web mobile.
 Target Windows App instead of relying on gaming framework/emulator (like [CloudRetro](https://github.com/giongto35/cloud-game)).
-4. **Scalable**: Be able to scale on headless machines cluster horizontally.
+5. **Scalable**: Be able to scale on headless machines cluster horizontally.
-5. **Portable**: One line script deployment on a public server.

 ## Real-World Usecase
 Unlike **[CloudRetro](https://github.com/giongto35/cloud-game)**, a Completed Cloud Gaming solution on Retro Game hosted on dedicated cloud infrastructure, CloudMorph generalizes the system to bring any offline Windows application to a cloud mesh network.
 The deployment is simplified with a concise tech-stack and codebase.
 The goal is to create a distributed cloud application system when anyone can contribute their offline application on the platform, and other people can consume it.